polyipseity/ext.CCFD_mining/readme.md

 where:
 - `csv_file_path` is the path to the input comma-separated CSV data file.
 - `minsupp` is the minimum support threshold, which is a float number in the range [0, 1].
 - `maxsize` is the maximum size of the itemset, which is an integer number.

+The output CCFDs are stored in the file `CFDMiner_ccfd.txt` in the same directory as the executable file.

 ## FGC-Stream + CFDMiner
 The executable file is `FGC_Stream_CFDMiner`, corresponding to `FGC-Stream/main.cpp`.